amytych/node-heatmaps/README.markdown

-HeatmapJS
+Heatmaps
 =========

-Node port of excellent heatmap.js library
+Node port of excellent heatmap.js library.
-Info and docs can be found on the [original github page](https://github.com/pa7/heatmap.js)
+Info and docs can be found on the [original github page](https://github.com/pa7/heatmap.js).

 Example